-Americanisms-Our poultry-The wasps-Their nests- "Bob's" skill in killing them-Racoons-A hunt- Racoon cake-The town of Busaco-Summer "sailing"- Boy drowned-French settlers.
+Americanisms-Our poultry-The wasps-Their nests-'Bob's' skill in killing them-Racoons-A hunt-Racoon cake-The town of Busaco-Summer 'sailing'-Boy drowned-French settlers.

-WE were struck, as every new comer is, by the new meanings put by Canadians on words, the new connexions in which they used them, and the extraordinary way in which some were pronounced. course, we heard people "guessing" at every turn, and whatever any one intended doing, he spoke of as You would hear a man say, that his "fixing." waggon, or his chimney, or his gun, must be "fixed;" a girl would be ready to take a walk with you, as soon as she had "fixed herself!" and the baby was always "fixed" in the morning, when washed and dressed for the day.
-"Catherine," said a husband one day to his wife, in my hearing, pronouncing the last syllable of her name, so as to rhyme with line, "I calculate that them apples 'ill want regulatin'," referring to some that were drying in the sun.
-They "reckon" at every third sentence.
-A well-informed man is said to be "well posted up" in some particular subject.
-Instead of "what," they very commonly say "how," in asking questions.
-A pony was praised to me as being "as fat as mud."
-In place of our exclamations of surprise at the communication of any new fact, the listener will exclaim, "I want to know."
-Any log, or trunk of a tree, or other single piece of timber, is invariably a "stick," even if it be long enough for a mast.
-All the stock of a timber-yard is alike "lumber."
-An ewer is "a pitcher;" a tin-pail is "a kettle;" a servant is "a help;" an employer is "a boss;" a church pew is "a slip;" a platform at a meeting is "a stage;" children are "juveniles;" and a baby is "a babe."
+E were struck, as every new comer is, by the new meanings put by Canadians on words, the new connexions in which they used them, and the extraordinary way in which some were pronounced.
+Of course, we heard people 'guessing' at every turn, and whatever any one intended doing, he spoke of as 'fixing.'
+You would hear a man say, that his waggon, or his chimney, or his gun, must be 'fixed;' a girl would be ready to take a walk with you, as soon as she had 'fixed herself;' and the baby was always 'fixed' in the morning, when washed and dressed for the day.
+'Catherine,' said a husband one day to his wife, in my hearing, pronouncing the last syllable of her name so as to rhyme with line, 'I calculate that them apples 'ill want regulatin',' referring to some that were drying in the sun.
+They 'reckon' at every third sentence.
+A well-informed man is said to be 'well posted up' in some particular subject.
+Instead of 'what,' they very commonly say 'how,' in asking questions.
+A pony was praised to me as being 'as fat as mud.'
+In place of our exclamations of surprise at the communication of any new fact, the listener will exclaim, 'I want to know.'
+Any log, or trunk of a tree, or other single piece of timber, is invariably a 'stick,' even if it be long enough for a mast.
+All the stock of a timber-yard is alike 'lumber.'
+An ewer is 'a pitcher;' a tin-pail is 'a kettle;' a servant is 'a help;' an employer is 'a boss;' a church pew is 'a slip;' a platform at a meeting is 'a stage;' children are 'juveniles;' and a baby is 'a babe.'
 In pronouncing the words engine, or ride, or point, or any other word with vowels prominent in it, if you would imitate a Canadian, you would need to open your mouth very wide, and make as much of each sound as you can.
-Of course, I speak only of the country folks, native born; the town people, and the educated classes, generally speak as correctly as the same classes in England.
-We cannot help noticing, moreover, that all these corruptions are trifling compared with those which we find in the popular dialects of different parts of our own country.
-You can travel all through Canada and understand everything you hear, except a word now and then; but at home, to pass from one shire to another is often like passing to a different people, so far as regards the language. great amount of travelling now-a-days compared with the fixed life of our forefathers, may serve to account for this.
+Of course, I speak only of the country folks, native born; the town people, and the educated classes, generally speak as correctly as the same classes in Eng-We cannot help noticing, moreover, that all these corruptions are trifling compared with those which we find in the popular dialects of different parts of our own country.
+You can travel all through Canada and understand everything you hear, except a word now and then; but at home, to pass from one shire to another is often like passing to a different people, so far as regards the language.
+The great amount of travelling now-a-days compared with the fixed life of our forefathers, may serve to account for this.
 People of every nation meet in Canada, and all come to speak very nearly alike, because they move about so much; but the various races that settled in England or Scotland ages ago kept together closely, and consequently each learned to speak in a way of its own.